FurboianOS/FurboianOS/README.md

    here's where you start trimming.

  - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.
+Here's where you get the full desktop system with X11 and GNOME, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

  - **Stage 4** - Normal Raspbian image.
 System meant to fit on a 4GB card.
 This is the stage that installs most things that make Raspbian friendly to new users like system documentation.

- - **Stage 5** - The Raspbian Full image.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.

 ### Stage specification